tdlib/td/example/android/README.md

 # TDLib Android example

 This is an example of building `TDLib` for Android.
-You need a Bash shell on Linux, macOS, or Windows with some common tools, cmake, JDK, PHP, and gperf pre-installed.
+You need a Bash shell on Linux, macOS, or Windows with some common tools, a C++ compiler, cmake, JDK, PHP, and gperf pre-installed.

 ## Building TDLib for Android